 This healthy brown rice risotto is so good!
 It’s satisfying as either a main dish or side with roasted butternut squash, mushrooms, spinach, and sage.

-I always made risotto with Arborio rice and at least a cup or two of parmesan in the past so it was truly a splurge, but recently I’ve made the switch over to short grain brown rice and will never look back.
-It takes a little longer and will have a heartier texture in the end, but I think it gives it more flavor and love the earthiness that brown rice adds.
+I always made risotto with arborio rice and at least a cup or two of parmesan in the past so it was truly a splurge, but recently I’ve made the switch over to sprouted short grain brown rice and will never look back!
+It’ll have a heartier texture in the end, but I think it gives it more flavor and love the earthiness that brown rice adds.
 Factoring in the extra nutrients and minimal guilt that come along with the switch, I’m sure you’ll be a convert too.

 This healthy brown rice risotto is so good!
 It's satisfying as either a main dish or side with roasted butternut squash, mushrooms, spinach, and sage.